 Never under any circumstances use a battery that is not sealed.
 Regular unsealed batteries are prone to exterior corrosion and leaking, which can damage your Power Wheels or injure the rider.

 Where to Buy the Conversion Materials

-Since no kit exists for the specific purpose of converting Power Wheels from 6 to 12v, we have taken the liberty of compiling a list for the reader so that they may get everything they need safely and reliably without scouring the internet.
+Since no kit exists for the specific purpose of converting Power Wheels from 6 to 12v, I have taken the liberty of compiling a list for the reader so that they may get everything they need safely and reliably without scouring the internet.

 |Sealed 12v Battery Interstate 12v Sealed Lead Acid BatteryWire StrippersMulWark 8” Heavy Duty Wire Strippers12v WireTyumen 18 Gauge Wire12v Fuse HolderMuhize In-Line Fuse Holders30 amp FuseFymuSing FusesTwist-on Wire ConnectorsEFIXTK Wire ConnectorsBattery Quick ConnectsHYCLAT 2-4 Gauge Battery Quick Disconnectors|